 This module is concerned with initiating a research project.
-You will identify a topic and prepare a report that proposes initial experiments as well as providing the justification for performing the research.
+You will identify a topic of the research for the allocated project and prepare a report that proposes initial study as well as providing the justification for performing the research.
 This module uses an extended case study approach as an introduction to your specific discipline and to build your cohort experience.
 You will work in groups to review a current engineering challenge.
 Drawing on relevant literature and technical sources you will work with the support of a mentor to assess the context of the problem, propose a forward plan, carry out a sustainability assessment of that plan as well as detail the regulatory compliance and carry out a risk assessment.
-The results will be presented at a showcase event with supporting short reports.10 credits
+The results will be presented in the form of infographics aimed at showcasing and disseminating the results of your study online.10 credits

 - MSc (Res) Individual Research Project

 The module will provide you with an opportunity to demonstrate planning and management skills, to show your initiative and to display your technical skills.
 You will work individually on an industry focused research project.
 You will be supervised by an academic member of staff.
 The technical components of a project may be experimental, theoretical, analytical or design based and most projects will require proficiency in a number of these.
 Your project is assessed on the basis of interim presentation, conduct, final report and viva.75 credits